Mindfulness Based Psychotherapy

 - Nayyirah Waheed

 Sometimes we can reach a point in life where we feel frustratingly stuck.
 The coping mechanisms that used to soothe us no longer work, and we feel as if we are repeating an old, but familiar cycle.
 These points become a great opportunity to look deeper within, to feel into what is most needed for our healing.
-Because what heals us deeply, allows us to engage in our lives and relationships in a more meaningful and authentic way.
-Are you ready to begin your journey of healing today?
+Because what heals us deeply, allows us to engage in our lives and relationships in more meaningful and authentic ways.
+Are you ready to begin that exploration today?

 Sandy is a Chinese-American daughter of refugees of the Vietnam War.
 Her father is Cantonese from Guangzhou and her mother is Teo-Chew, both growing up in Vietnam.
-Sandy is the only daughter of five siblings, and grew up in Houston, Texas.
-She considers it a calling and a privilege to work on healing inter-generational trauma and to cultivate the resilience, power, and joy that is possible when we make space for deep, committed, and transformative healing.
-She also loves cats, noodles of all types, and practicing Cantonese (which still needs a lot of work!).
+Sandy is the only daughter of five siblings, spending much of her youth in Texas.
+Her first career in corporate sales at a Fortune 500 company made her realize how much she valued connecting with other human beings and how centering healing felt more authentic than centering numbers.
+She considers it a calling and a privilege to work on healing inter-generational trauma and to cultivate the resilience, power, and joy that is possible when we make space for deep, committed healing.

-I am down-to-earth, relational, and holistic in my healing.
-It’s steeped in the principles of neuropsychology and yoga, my experience as a child of Vietnamese refugees, and my transition from the corporate world into psychotherapy.
-Aside from all of that - I believe it is the relationship that we cultivate together that will empower you to build a stronger connection to your intuition and the innate wisdom that already exists within.
+My approach is also steeped in the principles of mindfulness with an anti-oppressive framework.
+It is influenced by my experience as a child of working class refugees and my transition from the corporate world into psychology.
+Aside from all of that - I believe it is the relationship that we co-create together that will empower you to build a stronger connection to your intuition and the innate wisdom that exists within.

-I want to help you to gain a clearer understanding of yourself, disrupting mental and behavioral patterns that no longer serve you, and finding ways to integrate all the parts of who you are.
-We can do this through cultivating joy, finding gratitude, and feeling deeply into the emotions we often avoid.
+I want to help you to gain a clearer understanding of yourself, disrupt mental and behavioral patterns that no longer serve you, and find ways to integrate all the parts of who you are.
+We can do this through cultivating joy, finding gratitude, and feeling deeply into the most difficult emotions.

 Asian & Pacific Islander Mental Health Empowerment Conference